800 metres Training

 In the specific training phases, you will see that you run at three different paces - race pace, 5% faster than race pace and 5% slower than race pace.
-To do this you have to decide on a realistic target time for your 800 metres in phase five.
-The use of appropriate tests in week four of the training plan can be used to determine if your target time needs adjustment and accordingly the session times on your training plan.
+To do this, you must decide on a realistic target time for your 800 metres in phase five.
+Using appropriate tests in week four of the training plan can determine if your target time needs adjustment and the session times on your training plan.

 What are the objectives of running at these three different paces?

-Using scientific reasoning and historical evidence Prendergast (2002) establishes that there is an optimum pace distribution for the 800m that will result in an athlete's fastest time.
+Using scientific reasoning and historical evidence, Prendergast (2002) establishes an optimum pace distribution for the 800m that will result in an athlete's fastest time.
 A model in terms of the average speed for the 800m goal time is:

-An athlete aiming to run the 800m in 1 min 46 secs than the 200m splits would be:
+For an athlete aiming to run the 800m in 1 min 46 secs, then the 200m splits would be:

 Middle Distance Time Predictors

-Based on test results it is possible to predict potential times for a Middle Distance event.
-The available Middle Distance time predictors are:
+Test results make it possible to predict potential times for a middle-distance event.
+The available middle-distance time predictors are:

 Prediction based on 800 metres time

-It is possible to predict your 800 metres, 1500 metres, 3 km, 5 km, 10 km, ½ Marathon and Marathon times from your current 800 metres time using Frank Horwill's four second rule for male athletes and Frank Horwill's five second rule for female athletes.
+It is possible to predict your 400 metres, 1500 metres, 3 km, 5 km, 10 km, ½ Marathon and Marathon times from your current 800 metres time using Frank Horwill's four-second rule for males and Frank Horwill's five-second rule for female athletes.